-☐ The PIC16F877A chip has eight pins that may be used to read an analog voltage.
-These eight pins can be configured to certain combinations of analog input and digital pins, but not all combinations are possible.
+☐ The dsPIC30F4012 chip has six pins that may be used to read an analog voltage.
+These six pins can be configured to use combinations of analog input and digital pins.
 The following is a simple program (EX7.c) to read one analog pin.

 '''

 #include <prototype.h>

 #include <utility.c>

-#define cutoff 128 // 2.5 Volts
+#define cutoff 32736 // 2.5 Volts

-#define neutral zone 25 // 0.5 Volts
+#define neutral zone 6547 // 0.5 Volts

 void main() {

-int reading;
+unsigned int reading;

-setup adc ports ( RAO ANALOG );
+setup adc ports(sAN0);

-setup adc ( ADC CLOCK INTERNAL );
+setup adc (ADC CLOCK INTERNAL);

-set adc channel( 0 );
+set adc channel(0);

 while (TRUE) {

 reading = read adc();

-if(reading<(cutoff-neutral zone/2))
+if (reading<(cutoff-neutral zone/2))

 light one led(GREEN);

 else if (reading>(cutoff+neutral zone/2))

 light one led(RED);

 else

 light one led(YELLOW);

 '''

 ☐ Compile and Run the program.
-Verify that the Prototyping board knob (A0) is turned so the green LED is on when it is low, the red LED when high and the yellow LED for a small region in the center.
+Verify that the Prototyping board knob (B0) is turned so the green LED is on when it is low, the red LED when high, and the yellow LED for a small region in the center.

-By default, the analog to digital converter is 8 bits.
-Thus, a range of 0 to 5 volts analog is represented by the numbers 0-255.
+By default, the analog to digital converter is 10 bits.
+Thus, a range of 0 to 5 volts analog is represented by the numbers 0-65472.
 The A/D reading can be converted to volts by the formula:

-Volts = reading(5.0/255)
+Volts = reading\(5.0/65472)

 - The setup\adc\ports function call determines what pins are set to be analog inputs.
 The setup\adc function call determines how fast the conversion is done.
 The internal clock option uses an internal RC clock.
 Although the timing is not exact, it is long enough for an accurate conversion.
-The time can be based off the instruction clock for more precise timing. - The set\adc\channel function sets the A/D converter to channel 0 (AN0 or A0).
+The time can be based off the instruction clock for more precise timing.
+The Setup\adc\ports function also allows for the sample time to be set.
+By default this is the shortest possible time. - The set\adc\channel function sets the A/D converter to channel 0 (AN0 or B0).
 This switches an internal mux in the part, but does not start an A/D conversion.
-Even though a conversion has not started, there is a small capacitor in the chip that must charge up after the port switch and before the voltage is read.
-This is fast with a low impedance input, but for a higher impedance input, a small delay should be put in after the channel is changed. - The call to read\adc starts a conversion, waits for it to complete and returns the result.
-The conversion time is around 20us.
+Even though a conversion has not started, there is a small capacitor in the chip that must charge up after the port switch and before the voltage is read, this is the sample time as defined by the setup\adc\ports function.
+This is fast with a low impedance input, but for a higher impedance input, a small delay should be configured - The call to read\adc sample and starts a conversion, waits for it to complete and returns the result.
+The conversion time is around 6us.

-A Modify the program to use a long variable for reading.
-Open prototype.h and after: #device ICD=TRUE add the following
+A Modify the program to use an int8 variable for reading.
+Open prototype.h and after:

-ADC=10
+#device ICD=TRUE add the following ADC=8

-This will change the range to 0-1023.
+This will change the range to 0-256.
 Change the constant in the program to reflect the new range.

-When the above example is complete, remove the ADC=10 so it will default to ADC=8
+When the above example is complete, remove the ADC=8 so it will default to ADC=16